Science and Industry Quotes

 Edie Schwager, American Medical Writers Association

-Whatever is worth saying can be stated in fifty words
+Whatever is worth saying can be stated in fifty words or less.

 Stan Ulam, world-famous mathematician